I see other departments in my company go through several different revision cycles to review new projects, but...

-Humans are visual creatures and what users -- and the boss -- all see when they look at a website is the work of the graphic design team and their interpretation of the marketing and sales departments' brief.
+Humans are visual creatures, and what users -- and the boss -- all see when they look at a website is the work of the graphic design team and their interpretation of the marketing and sales departments' brief.
 This is why those departments are allowed countless revisions, and usually larger budgets, than those responsible for security.
-They also tend to have more influence over what goes into a website and rarely allow security to compromise its look and feel because nobody sees security.
+They also tend to have more influence over what goes into a website, and they rarely allow security to compromise its look and feel because nobody sees security.

-The benefits of good security only come into effect once the site is live and the design team is off on its next assignment; the costs of remediating a software security flaw often fall to the operations team, not development.
+The benefits of good security only come into effect once the site is live and the design team is off on its next assignment.
+The costs of remediating a software security flaw often fall to the operations team, not development.

-U.S. health insurance company BlueCross BlueShield of Tennessee is being fined $1.5 million for a data breach in 2009 that violated the HIPPA Security Rule and Health Information Technology for Economic and Clinical Health (HITECH) breach notification requirements.
-This fine comes on top of the $17 million the company has already spent on investigation, notification and protection.
+U.S. health insurance company BlueCross BlueShield of Tennessee was fined $1.5 million for a data breach in 2009 that violated the HIPAA Security Rule and Health Information Technology for Economic and Clinical Health Act breach notification requirements.
+This fine came on top of the $17 million the company had already spent on the investigation, notification and protection.

-This is a version of their widely adopted SDL aimed at development projects with limited resources.
-It will help make security and privacy a priority throughout all phases of the development process, with many of the associated tools, such as threat modeling tools and vulnerability scanners, being either free or open source.
-The Microsoft SDL will also show when and how to review code prior to its release.
+This is a version of Microsoft's widely adopted SDL aimed at development projects with limited resources.
+SDL will help make security and privacy a priority throughout all the phases of the development process, with many of the associated tools, such as threat modeling tools and vulnerability scanners, being either free or open source.
+The Microsoft SDL can also show when and how to perform secure code reviews prior to an application's release.

-The threat modeling exercise will identify potential security issues and components of the application that should be subjected to closer inspection.
+This threat modeling exercise can identify potential security issues and components of the application that should be subject to closer inspection.
 By finding the areas that have the most potential to introduce vulnerabilities early in a project's lifecycle, the organization can take ownership of them while they are relatively easy and cost-effective to resolve.

 Finally, I would aim to have a senior manager responsible for signing off on the successful completion of each security requirement, and have the appropriate developers included in the incident response plan should vulnerabilities come to light once the application is released.
 This is always an effective incentive to ensure everyone focuses on writing secure code the first time around.